-The EOS 5D can synchronize with compact, non-Canon flash units at 1/ 200 sec. or slower shutter speeds.
+The camera can synchronize with compact, non-Canon flash units at 1/ 250 sec. or slower shutter speeds.
 With large studio flash, the sync speed is 1/125 sec. or slower.
-Be sure to test the flash to see if it synchronizes properly with the camera.
+Be sure to test the flash unit beforehand to make sure it synchronizes properly with the camera.